 The Council owns land and property for the benefit of the residents, notably the Village Hall (which is run and managed by the Village Hall Trust) and the Recreation Ground.
 Other areas include the Allotments off the A45, the Orchard (leased to the Orchard Trust) and the open space in Church Road.
 The Council owns and maintains most of the streetlights in the Village and provides the grit bins, litterbins and dog waste bins in the Village.
 The Council is consulted on all planning applications in the Parish and on other matters relating to Rugby Borough Council, Warwickshire County Council and National Government policy changes.

-The Clerk to the Council Lindsay Foster can be contacted by telephone on 02476 307336 or by email on email@example.com or click here for a full list of councillors’ contact details.
+The Clerk to the Council Lindsay Foster can be contacted by telephone on 02476 307336, Mobile 07950712031 or by email on firstname.lastname@example.org or click here for a full list of councillors’ contact details.

 Potholes, Pavement Repairs, Highway and Street Lighting problems?
 We would encourage you to report it, even if you feel it has already been reported as each report adds weight to the issue.